rushabhjhaveri/Notes/Technology/AWS/Certified_Cloud_Practitioner.md

 * Supports two open-source in-memory caching engines:
     * Memcached
     * Redis
 * Helps take huge load off production databases for commonly queried items [especially when number of such queries scales very rapidly]

+## Route 53 ##
+Amazon's DNS Service

+Is global, similar to IAM and S3

+Can use it to direct traffic all around the world and to register domain names